Categories

 What is this all about?

 Firstly, I would encourage viewers not to take these documentary scenes too seriously.
 At one point in the “Asteroid City” timeline, the host accidentally wanders on to the set.
 This makes clear that the entire production—both the Asteroid City events and the “making of” documentary”—is meant to be seen as one unified fictional work.
-In other words, the documentary isn’t a commentary on the play.
+In other words, the documentary isn’t a commentary on the play, although it claims to be.
 Rather, the documentary is part of the play, and the artist who created both components is never seen.

 That artist, of course, is Anderson.
 The documentary footage, after all, features Anderson’s signature tight framing and deadpan deliveries.
 In no way does it feel “real” as an actual TV program; stylistically, it’s just as artificial as the colorful Asteroid City events.
-Make no mistake: this is all one show.
+This is all one show.

 Therefore, the true question is: why did Anderson include this black-and-white portion?
 What does the documentary thematically contribute to the Asteroid City events that we’ve just analyzed?

-We can arrive at the answer by first examining the character of Augie.
+We can arrive at the answer by examining the character of Augie.
 In the beginning of the “play,” he tells his children that their mother has died three weeks earlier.
 Clearly, he has struggled to process the event: not only does he deliver the news inappropriately late, but he does so with an awkward, robotic delivery, and he later admits to his father-in-law (Tom Hanks) that he isn’t okay.

 Based on our earlier analysis, we should expect that, following the alien’s appearance, Augie should increasingly embrace his painful emotions and allow himself to grieve his wife’s death.
 But strangely, this never quite happens.
 Augie remains fairly stoic and inward, in contrast to the obvious arcs of other, more minor characters, like Woodrow.
 Something seems off.